oweitman/ioBroker.skiinfo/README.md

 using the table header.
 You can search using the search icon in the area column.
 You can toggle favorites mode using the star icon.
+All entries can be reduced to favorites to find favorites faster.

 Select the configuration data point as the data point.